 From Amsterdam, you will first fly with an Airbus A320 to Lisbon.
-After an approximate layover of 3 hours you will continue your journey with an Airbus A330-900 Neo (Toronto) or Airbus A321 Neo LR (Montreal).
+After a short layover, you will continue your journey on an Airbus A321 Neo LR.
 Operating airplanes can be changed at any time, however.
-All these aircraft feature lie-flat seats in the business cabin, arranged in a 1-2-1 (A330) or 1-2 (A321) seating pattern.
+All TAP planes feature lie-flat seats in the business cabin, arranged in a 1-2-1 (A330) or 1-2 (A321) seating pattern.

 Search & Book

 According to the fare rules, a minimum stay of at least 5 days (or a Sunday) at your destination applies.
 Google Flights is the most convenient way to find suitable flight dates, besides our own calendar above.
 We strongly recommend buying tickets on flytap.com, which is why our calendar above will forward you to this site.